Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: Conclusion

 \section{Conclusion}

 We have demonstrated that the $c$-closure of a graph can be exploited in the design of parameterized algorithms for well-studied graph problems.
-We believe that the $c$-closure could become a standard secondary parameter just as the maximum degree~$\Delta$ or the degeneracy~$d$ of the input graph and that studying problems with respect to this parameter may often lead to useful tractability results.
+We believe that the $c$-closure could become a standard secondary parameter just as the maximum degree~$\Delta$ or the degeneracy~$d$ of the input graph and that studying problems with respect to this parameter may often lead to useful tractability results, as evidenced by the FPT-algorithms and kernelizations that have been obtained recently for $c$-closed graphs~\cite{FRSWW20,HR20,KMR+22,KKNS22,KKS20a,KKS21,KN21}.
 In essence, whenever one obtains a fixed-parameter algorithm that uses~$\Delta$ as one of its parameters, one should ask whether~$\Delta$ can be replaced by the~$c$-closure of the input graph.
 As concrete applications of the $c$-closure parameterization, one could consider further graph problems that are hard with respect to the solution size.
-For example, is \textsc{Perfect Code}~\cite{Ces02} fixed-parameter tractable with respect to~$c+k$ where~$k$ is the size of the code and does it admit a polynomial kernelization for this parameter?
-Further problems to investigate could be \textsc{$r$-Regular Induced Subgraph} which is W[1]-hard when parameterized by the subgraph size~\cite{MT09} or cardinality constrained optimization problems in graphs such as computing a maximum cut where the number of vertices in one part is constrained to be~$k$~\cite{Cai08}.
+In the extended abstract of this work we asked whether \textsc{Perfect Code} is fixed-parameter tractable with respect to~$c+k$ where~$k$ is the size of the code~\cite{KKS20}.
+Very recently, Kanesh et al.~\cite{KMR+22} answered this question positively.
+For this, Kanesh et al. exploited, among other things, our Ramsey bound on $c$-closed graphs (see \Cref{lemma:ramsey}).
+Further problems to investigate could be \textsc{$r$-Regular Induced Subgraph} which is W[1]-hard when parameterized by the subgraph size~\cite{MT09} or cardinality-constrained optimization problems in graphs where we search for a vertex set of size exactly~$k$ maximizing some objective function~\cite{Cai08}.
 These problems are often fixed-parameter tractable for the combination of the cardinality constraint~$k$ and the maximum degree~$\Delta$~\cite{Cai08,KS15}.
-Which of these problems is also fixed-parameter tractable for the combination of~$k$ and~$c$?
-For answering such questions, the Ramsey bound of Lemma~\ref{lemma:ramsey} could prove useful.
+We showed recently that a certain class of such problems which is concerned with maximizing or minimizing the number of incident edges is fixed-parameter tractable with respect to the combination of~$k$ and~$c$~\cite{KKNS22}.
+Are there further fixed-cardinality optimization problems that are also fixed-parameter tractable for this combined parameter?